marvinrobot78/MacBookPro-14-3-Ubuntu/README.md

 - Bluetooth - although I had to use Blueman to add devices: https://github.com/blueman-project/blueman

 ### What didn't work at first
 - Wifi: It was partly functional, but was not fully usable.
-Only 2.4Ghz access points shown with poor level and can be connected;
+Only 2.4Ghz access points shown with poor level;
 - Touchbar;
 - Sound;
 - Camera.

 ### What still doesn't work
-- Suspend
+- Suspend;
-- Hibernation
+- Hibernation;
 - TouchID.

 The following notes mostly document what worked to get Wifi, Touchbar, Camera, and Sound working.